A New Era of Experiential Medicine: From Video Games to Psychedelics

 Attendees: Please bring proof of vaccination.

 This program has 2 types of tickets available: In-person and online-only.
-Food is included in the ticket price for the in-person tickets.
-Naturally, food is only available to the audience members in attendance.

 • We follow best practices laid out by the CDC and state and local guidelines.

 • All guests, staff and volunteers must be vaccinated and show proof of vaccination.

 • Masks and social distancing are required indoors.

 • Elevators are limited to a maximum of four (4) people at a time.